oracle-livelabs/apex/book-club-lab/8-implementing-library-page/implementing-library-page.md

 # Implement the Library Page

 ## Introduction
-Now that you have implemented functionality to find books and add them to a table, you will set up the My Library page to display each book in that table, which is the final piece of base functionality you will need to complete this app.
+Now that you have implemented functionality to find books and add them to a table, you will set up the My Library page to display each book in the library table, which is the final piece of base functionality you will need to complete this app.

 Estimated Lab Time: 20 minutes